inrialearninglab/ai4t/docs/1-Mooc/module-1-using-AI-and-Education/1-3-AI-challenges-and-competencies-for-education/1-3-2-some-AI-based-educational-tools.en.md

 ---
-title: 1.3.2 Some AI-based Educational Tools
+title: "1.3.2 Some AI-based Educational Tools"
 description: Discover the functionalities of some tools for experimentation
 ---
 # Some AI-based Educational Tools